gousiosg/homepage/index.md

 **Developers**

-* [Wouter Zorgdrager](https://www.linkedin.com/in/wouter-zorgdrager-a4746512a/?originalSubdomain=nl) (Feb 2019): Developer on the FASTEN project.
+* [Wouter Zorgdrager](https://www.linkedin.com/in/wouter-zorgdrager-a4746512a/?originalSubdomain=nl) (Feb 2019): Developer on the FASTEN project